zainshafiq/Docker-CSS-Splash-Screen/README.md

 # FUN-css
-Trying out all the cool css available on the net, and try to make it better (fingers crossed)
+Trying out all the cool css available on the net, and see if I can make it more FUN or WEIRDer... (fingers crossed)